zeppe/karate/CONTRIBUTING.md

 bundle install

 # this runs the server, run from root dir
-bundle exec jekyll serve
+bundle exec jekyll serve -s docs
 ```

 After this, the site can be previewed at [localhost:4000]().

 ## Publish

-The site is published to [zeppe.github.io/karate]() on push.
+The site is published to [https://zeppe.github.io/karate]() on push.